The application period for the Spring 2018 (January-May) internship has closed.

 The on-going success of the Access to Justice Internship Program is due to our generous donors sponsoring the students’ stipends.
 If you or your law firm is interested in sponsoring an ATJ internship, please contact Catherine Galloway at CGalloway@texasatj.org.

-Applications and deadlines for the Spring 2018 internship program will be posted shortly.
+Applications and deadlines for the Summer 2018 internship program will be posted soon.